 An End’s Beginning

-I remember the skin on my hands and my chewed up cuticles being even more dry and mangled than usual.
-The air was so cold that it sent a sharp pain in my lungs with each breath.
+I remember the skin on my hands and my chewed up cuticles being even drier and more mangled than usual.
+The air was so cold that it sent a sharp pain to my lungs with each breath.
 The damp grass was covered with white patches of old, dirty snow.
-I remember pain in my eyes from the shock of sun against blue skies.
+I remember the pain in my eyes from the shock of the sun against blue skies.
 Sunny days were rare at my school due to the climate.
 Even so, I hated them.
 They reminded me of the part of the day I could never fully participate in.
 I’d be in too much pain or discomfort from side effects, or unable to go outside without the aid of medicine.

 When I left the therapist’s office that final time, my perspective was permanently shifted.
 He admitted that he didn’t believe therapy was for me.
-When I was diagnosed, I learned to doubt my thoughts and second guess my own intuition every day, all day.
+After diagnosis, I learned to doubt my thoughts and second guess my intuition every day, all day.
 It was for the best.
-It was what I needed, at the time, in order to grow a new voice of reason.
-But once my therapist confirmed what I had already been feeling, it was as if, at least with respect to this thing, I wasn’t crazy.
-It was like I had his permission to trust my own perception in this small way.
+It was what I needed, at the time, to grow a new voice of reason.
+But once my therapist confirmed what I had already been feeling, it was as if, at least concerning this thing, I wasn’t crazy.
+It was like I had his permission to trust my perception in this small way.
 It was the most validating discussion I’d had with any counselor.

 When I first put up my website, siobhansmirror.com, I was terrified of the bio page.
 It’s supposed to be my webpage’s name tag: the thing that tells people who I am and what I’m doing on the internet.
-I read other people’s bios and I noticed that they were talking about their lives.
-I also noticed that not many of them talked about growing up poor, depressed, bullied, closeted, anxious, or alone.
+I read other people’s bios, and I noticed that they were talking about their lives.
+I also saw that not many of them spoke of growing up poor, depressed, bullied, closeted, anxious, or alone.
 None of their lives sounded like mine.
-I figured, certainly, this had to be a bad sign…
+I figured this had to be a bad sign…

 The thing about mental illness is that even though there are a large number of people quietly sharing similar nonstandard experiences, we’ll never know.
 Because of stigma, many hide their symptoms and their struggle.
 Subsequently, we feel alone.
-Growing up, my illness blindsided me in multiple ways.
-I was so ashamed, I wouldn’t take advantage of resources and advocacy programs that might have helped me.
+Growing up my illness blindsided me in multiple ways.
+I was so ashamed; I wouldn’t take advantage of resources and advocacy programs that might have helped me.
 I was so immersed in my experience of suffering that I was unable to notice any of my privilege as someone with access to healthcare and higher education.
-Also, I was unable to connect with others like me.
+Also, I failed to connect with others like me.

 As a queer black woman, I spent most of my adult life comparing myself to standard narratives.
 Because my family was one of those that didn’t have awareness about mental health, it took me longer to notice that I had nonstandard mental/emotional states.
 The mental health practitioners that I had access to weren’t prepared for my cultural differentness.
 They weren’t as prepared to help me.
 This meant two very important things to my journey: